Sugar Colt: Production

-Filming

-It was filmed in Tabernas, in the town of El Fraile, in the lodge Los Arcos and in Almería.
+Thr film was shot in Tabernas, in the town of El Fraile, in Los Arcos and in Almería.

-Music

-With his modernist sheet music, Luis Bacalov created the characters of Sugar Colt, Django, I quattro del pater noster, Chapaqua, Lo chiamavano King and The Man Called Noon.

 Reception

 Sugar Colt was generally well received by critics, and Tullio Kezich defined it as a "little masterpiece".
 Over 40 years after it was made, Sugar Colt was screened at the 2007 Venice Film Festival in a Spaghetti Western retrospective.
 Director Franco Giraldi and star Jack Betts were in attendance.

 In his investigation of narrative structures in Spaghetti Western films, Fridlund ranges Sugar Colt among Spaghetti Westerns heavily influenced by secret-agent films, because the hero is shown in company with beautiful women, works to uncover a mystery and - unlike the protagonists in A Fistful of Dollars and Django - does not have any complicating secondary motive.